gvwilson/sdxpy/src/perf/index.md

 [% inc file="test_df_row.py" keep="filter" %]

-We can implement this  by using `**` to [%i "spread" %] the row across the function's parameters.
+We can implement this  by using `**` to [%i "spread" %] the row across the function's parameters ([%x oop %]).
-When `**` is used in the definition of a function, it means, "Capture all the [%i "named arguments" %] that aren't otherwise accounted for."
-When it is used in a call,
-it means,
-"Match the elements of this dictionary with the function's parameters."

-[% inc pat="spread.*" fill="py out" %]
+If there are keys in the row that don't match parameters in the function or vice versa,
+Python will throw an exception, but that's probably what we want.
+Using this,

-The implementation of `DfRow.filter` is then just:
+the implementation of `DfRow.filter` is:

 [% inc file="df_row.py" keep="filter" %]

 Notice that the dataframe created by `filter` re-uses the rows of the original dataframe ([%f perf-row-filter %]).
-This is safe and efficient so long as columns are [%g immutable "immutable" %], i.e., so long as their contents are never changed in place.
+This is safe and efficient so long as dataframes are [%g immutable "immutable" %], i.e., so long as their contents are never changed in place.
+Most dataframe libraries work this way: while recycling memory can save a little time, it usually also makes bugs much harder to track down.

 [% figure
    slug="perf-row-filter"